BRCA Testing for Ovarian Cancer Risk: Unlocking Your Genetic Blueprint

 Not everyone needs to rush out and get BRCA tested.
 But for some people, it could be a game-changer.
 Who should be thinking about BRCA testing?
 Here’s a quick rundown:

-• Women with a personal history of ovarian cancer
+• Women with a personal history of ovarian cancer or breast cancer

-• Those with a strong family history of ovarian or breast cancer
+• Those with a strong family history of ovarian or breast cancer (especially breast cancer at 50 years old or younger)

 • Women of Ashkenazi Jewish descent (due to higher prevalence of BRCA mutations in this population)